Building at the intersection of finance & intelligence.

 University of Miami

-Herbert Business School — B.S.
-Finance & Mathematics — Cum Laude
+Miami Herbert Business School — B.B.A.
+Finance, Minor in Mathematics · Cum Laude · GPA 3.79

 Provost's Honor RollDean's List